 - Critically acclaimed and award-winning documentaries and original programming including the “30 for 30” films.

 ESPN Radio (1992) renamed ESPN Audio (2011), ESPN Deportes Radio (2005)

-- ESPN Radio, the country’s largest all-sports radio network, presents 9,000 hours of talk/news/events to 24 million listeners a week via 450 affiliates (360 of which are full-time) including owned and operated stations in New York, Los Angeles, Chicago and Dallas.
+- ESPN Radio, the country’s largest all-sports radio network, presents 9,000 hours of talk/news/events to 24 million listeners a week via 450 affiliates (360 of which are full-time) including owned and/or operated stations in New York, Los Angeles, Chicago and Dallas.

 - Event coverage includes MLB and World Series, NBA and The Finals, the five BCS games, and golf’s U.S. Open.

 - Spanish-language ESPN Deportes Radio is heard on 45 stations, reaching 80% of the U.S. Hispanic audience.
 It carried 300 live events in 2012, largely MLB and soccer, including MLS, UEFA, La Liga, Mexican and Olympic qualifiers.